Edge (video game): Gameplay

 Edge is a platform puzzle video game with an isometric viewpoint.
 The player moves a cube by "rolling" its faces toward a given direction.
-The cube can climb over steps that equal in height to the cube.
+The cube can climb over ledges of equal height.
 By balancing the cube along the edge of a wall or space, the player can hang across certain edges to cross large gaps.
 The objective is to navigate the cube through maze-like levels and reach the goal.
 Levels consist of platforms, moving blocks, switches, and collectible prisms.
 After completing a level, the player receives a performance ranking based on completion time, number of prisms obtained, and number of times the cube falls off the map.
 Collecting all prisms in a level and clearing it quickly earns the player a special rank.
-The player can reduce their level completion time by making the cube hang on edges and ledges of the maze for extended periods.
+The player can reduce their level completion time by making the cube hang on the edges and ledges of the maze for extended periods.
 Smartphone versions offer two control schemes: swiping fingers across the screen (the default) or pressing on-screen buttons.
 There are 48 main levels and 17 bonus levels.
 Completing the 48 main levels unlocks Turbo mode, which makes levels move at a faster pace.

 Edge Extended adds 48 new levels (plus 15 new bonus levels) and new features.
 It also introduces an AI-controlled antagonist named "Darkcube" that moves on its own and can disrupt the player by blocking paths and pressing switches.